Skip to main content

 Splitgate 2 has received mostly positive reviews from both players and critics.
 Most players liked this game for its gameplay but disliked it for its monetization.

-Splitgate 2 is a multiplayer game with local co-op support.
+Splitgate 2 is a single player game with multiplayer and local co-op support.

-Similar games include Spectre Divide, FragPunk, Splitgate, Halo Infinite, Quake Champions and others.
+Similar games include Spectre Divide, FragPunk, Splitgate, Shatterline, Quake Champions and others.